melroy89/melroy-blog/content/posts/2023-02-05-server-hardening.md

 ---

-Security is important and it's wise to also validate the security of your Linux system or server.
+As stated earlier, the consequences of a poorly secured system can be disastrous.
+Our system can be compromised, so it's wise to validate the security of your own Linux system and server.

 I split this article in three sections, first hardening tools, then some best pratices on the **host OS** level and next we focus on several **Docker** security improvements.
 Let's first start with some toolings:

 ## Hardening Tools

 There exists _many_ different hardening tools, which will help you identify best practices or other possible vulnerabilities that requires your attention.

+Those hardening tools will check your system on most common pitfalls or misconfigurations, which should help you to what needs to be changed.

-We will mainly focus on the two listed below.
-And since both tools will give a lot of feedback, we can't cover all suggestions the tool reports back.
+We will focus on the _two_ tools listed below.
+And since both tools will give a lot of improvement proposals, we can't cover all those suggestions the tool reports back in this article.
-However, this blog article should give you a head start.
+However, this article will definitely give you a head start.

 ### Docker Bench for Security {#docker-bench-security}